andersr/mylib/README.md

 # Coding workbench

-This is a monorepo where I collect, create, publish, and maintain commonly used code, such as React components and JS utils and more.
+This is a monorepo where I collect, create, publish, and maintain code I want to re-use across projects, such as React components and JS utils.

 ## Getting Started